EricssonBroadcastServices/chromecast-demo-receiver/tutorials/chromecast.md

       },
       assetId: 'assetId', // identifier of media to cast - only for VOD, null or empty for channel play
       channelId: 'ChannelId', // identifier of channel to cast
-      programId: 'programId' // optional.
-The program to watch, otherwise the receiver will load the live program }
+      programId: 'programId', // optional.
+The program to watch, otherwise the receiver will load the live program
+      language: 'en' // optional.
+The language that should be used for mediainfo in control bar.
+    }
 ```
 <br />